 Q: The catch basin or storm drain near my home is clogged (or caving in).
 What should I do?

 A: Call Veolia at 413-534-2222 and let them know where the catch basin is located.
 It will be scheduled to be cleaned (or repaired) as quickly as possible.

 Q: My sewer line is backing up into my house/cellar, who do I call?

-A: Call Suez at 534-2222.
+A: Call Veolia at 413-534-2222.
 A crew will be dispatched as soon as possible.
 The owner of the home must be home to allow the crews into work and to sign a service agreement.
 There is a fee for this service.
 The fee is $20.00 per hour during business hours (7:00 am to 3:00 pm) and $20.00 for each additional hour.
 Nights, weekends and holidays the fee is $75 up to four hours.

 Septic Systems Press Release (Link)